official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 approach to international law, but because they also see it as critical to winning

-10 Telegram 461 Paris to FCO London, 24 July 2002, ‘France‑US Relations’.
+[^10]: Telegram 461 Paris to FCO London, 24 July 2002, ‘France‑US Relations’.
-11 Telegram 467 Paris to FCO London, 26 July 2002, ‘Iraq: Attitudes of EU Partners’.
+[^11]: Telegram 467 Paris to FCO London, 26 July 2002, ‘Iraq: Attitudes of EU Partners’.

 98

-The Report of the Iraq Inquirythe support of enough of the Arab world.
+the support of enough of the Arab world.
 The French would be prepared to go a long way to secure UN support for a military operation, which they believe might just be obtainable if (a very big if) the Americans want it enough … [O]n past precedent, formal UN authorisation is not an absolute requirement …